ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 PrepareStep is either marked as continued with the output `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.

-The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitializeResp and media type is "message/dap-aggregate-initialize-resp".
+The helper's response to the leader is an HTTP status code 200 OK whose body is the AggregateInitializeResp and media type is "message/dap-aggregate-initialize-resp".

 Upon receipt of a helper's AggregateInitializeResp message, the leader checks that the